 - Prior to their sport seasons, student athletes sign a form which gives coaches and the Department of Athletics access to academic information.
 Coaches make efforts to monitor their grades and performance in order to help them balance priorities.
-Coaches may solicit feedback from professors and advisors as well. - Coaches' contact information is available.
+Coaches may solicit feedback from professors and advisors as well. - According to NCAA regulations, student-athletes immediately lose their eligibility to play if they drop below 12 credit hours at any point during the semester.
+The Registrar's Office reviews and verifies eligibility weekly during the term.
+Also, Banner Web does not allow student-athletes to drop classes below 12 credits.
+Instead, an APR form cosigned by the academic adviser and the coach is necessary to allow the student to go below the 12 credit threshold. - Coaches' contact information is available.
 Please feel free to call or e-mail a coach if a student-athlete is struggling with academic responsibilities.
 Athletics wants to be partners in student success. - Student-athletes do not miss classes for practice, but occasionally will have a competition that conflicts with class time.
 Students are instructed to provide professors information regarding their game schedule in advance.
 Athletics hopes that faculty will provide consideration for making up any work missed due to competition obligation.
 The Department also would appreciate being informed if a student-athlete is not following through with his/her academic responsibilities. - Athletics does not have adequate facilities to accommodate all of our teams during ideal times.
 We are working to create scheduling blocks to alleviate some of the challenges and conflicts around scheduling practice times. - Dr. Andy Welki serves as John Carroll's NCAA Faculty Athletics Representative.
 His role is to help Athletics keep the proper perspective on academics as a priority and to help faculty see the positive side of athletic participation and some of the challenges students athletes have balancing their priorities.
 Often he provides guidance and support for students who may feel conflicted by expectations on both sides.